FIWARE/tutorials.Big-Data-Spark/README.md

 this tutorial can be found within the [cosmos-examples](https://github.com/ging/fiware-cosmos-orion-spark-connector-tutorial/tree/master/cosmos-examples) directory.

-Further Flink processing examples can be found on [Spark Connector Examples](https://fiware-cosmos-spark-examples.readthedocs.io/).
+Further Spark processing examples can be found on [Spark Connector Examples](https://fiware-cosmos-spark-examples.readthedocs.io/).

 ### Compiling a JAR file for Spark